LadyElyssa/LadyElyssaTacoTrails/README.md

 * End of Dragons, New Kaineng City

 ## Map Completion (Work in Progress) ##
-* Map Completion routes for Waypoints Only - Complete.
+* Map Completion - Waypoints Only - Complete.
 * World Completion - Currently a work in Progress.
 * A set of Trails for collecting just the waypoints on every core map has also been included
 * All Racial Cities (Asura, Charr, Human, Norn, Sylvari)